oferlmntr/post-message-devtool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Based on the initial work by [rohitcoder](https://github.com/rohitcoder)
-- Inspired by the need for better postMessage debugging tools in web development

 ## 📞 Contact

 If you have any questions or feedback, please open an issue on the GitHub repository.